eosnetworkfoundation/docs/docs/99_exclude/45_code-editors-and-ide.md

 link_text: "Code Editors and IDE's"
 ---

-Use a code editor or IDE to help facilitate wrting smart contract code, some options that we know are used to build EOSIO smart contracts are:
+Use a code editor or IDE to help facilitate wrting smart contract code, some options that we know are used to build Antelope smart contracts are:

 - [Sublime Text](https://www.sublimetext.com/)
 - [Atom Editor](https://atom.io/)